return42/sphkerneldoc/doc/linux_src_doc/drivers/net/phy/phy_device_c.rst

         PHY device's interface

 .. _`phy_attach_direct.description`:

 Description
 -----------

-Description: Called by drivers to attach to a particular PHY device.
+Called by drivers to attach to a particular PHY device.
 The phy_device is found, and properly hooked up to the phy_driver.
 If no driver is attached, then a generic driver is used.
 The phy_device is given a ptr to the attaching device, and given a callback for link status change.
 The phy_device is returned to the attaching driver.
 This function takes a reference on the phy device.

 .. _`phy_attach`: